 Chinese mainland reports 4 new locally transmitted COVID-19 cases

-The same day also saw 14 new imported cases on the mainland.
-Of them, five were reported in Guangdong, three in Yunnan, two in Shanghai, and one each in Inner Mongolia, Henan, Sichuan and Shaanxi.
+The same day also saw 18 new imported cases on the mainland.
+Of them, six were reported in Shaanxi, four in Shanghai, two in Sichuan and one each in Heilongjiang, Zhejiang, Fujian, Shandong, Hunan and Guangdong.

 One new suspected case arriving from outside the mainland was reported in Shanghai.
-No new deaths related to COVID-19 were reported on Saturday, it added.
+No new deaths related to COVID-19 were reported on Monday.

 Photos